maxtremaine/mermaid-template/README.md

 1. Create a .mermaid file in the data directory.
 2. Create a corresponding pre tag in index.html for the graph to render into.

+Once your .index and .mermaid files are setup you can run a local http server from the same directory.